ckaestne/seai/lectures/22_safety/safety.md

 * Architecture of the Apollo autonomous driving platform

 ----
-## HAZOP Exercise: Perception
+## Breakout: HAZOP on Perception

 ![](hazop-perception.jpg)

+* Type into Slack #lecture:
   * What is the specification of the perception component?
   * Use HAZOP to answer:
 	* What are possible deviations from the specification?
 	* What are potential hazards resulting from these deviations?

 ----
 ## HAZOP: Benefits & Limitations